CRosero/aml-project-gpc/README.md

 PyTorch implementation of the algorithm implemented for the final project of the course "Advanced Machine Learning".
 The assignement of the project can be consulted [here](Assignement.pdf).

-Requirements: pytorch 0.4.1 and python 3.6.
+*Requirements*: pytorch 0.4.1, python 3.6, torchinfo.

 ## Dataset